sudheerapte/popcornserver/ddoc/tokenizer-design.rst

 error.
 It is OK to pass in a string containing just spaces; you get back an empty array as a token list.

+The ``tokenizeArray()`` method takes an array of strings and produces a corresponding array of token lists.
+A token-list array is a frequently-occurring data structure and is called a TLA.
+The ``tokenizeArray`` method uses ``tokenize()`` on each string, and if the last token is a continuation token ``HYPHEN``, it concatenates the tokens from subsequent lines to collapse the array of tokens.
+It is an error for the last string to have a continuation token.
+The ``tokenizeArray()`` method returns a two-member array: an error message (null if success) and the resulting TLA.

-The ``tokenize()`` method can also take an array of strings and produce a corresponding array of token lists (a token-list array occurs frequently and is called a TLA).
-It checks to see if it has been passed a single string or an array of strings, to decide which one it should produce.
+For convenience, the ``tokenize()`` method also checks to see if it has been passed a single string or an array of strings, to decide which one it should produce.
+It calls the ``tokenizeArray`` method for an array.

 The ``renderTokens()`` method performs the inverse operation, taking a token list and producing a string.
 This operation is useful for